-Our dogs hold titles in a variety of different sports, including Therapy Dog, Dock Diving, Canine Good Citizen, Working Certificates, Certified Pointing Retriever and Junior Hunt.
+Our dogs hold titles in a variety of different sports, including Therapy Dog, Dock Diving, Canine Good Citizen, Working Certificates, Certified Pointing Retriever, Junior Hunt and IABCA titles.
 When they are not competing, they enjoy swimming, hunting, hanging around the house, visiting nursing homes, and playing with our horse Cooper.
 Maggie Lou enjoys trying to teach Cooper how to “squeak” a tennis ball.

 In 2012 our first litter was born.
 What an adventure it has been!
 We started with one female.
-Six years later we have three females and one male.
+Eight years later we have expanded quite a bit.

 In 2015 we implemented Puppy Culture.
 Although we were already following most of the Puppy Culture protocol, it gave us clear organization and a timeline.
 Puppy Culture lays the foundation for emotional stability and learning – giving the puppies the best start in life.